Tanjeelur/HousePriceAnalysis_and_Visualization/README.md

-# House Price Analysis and Visualization
+# Comparative Analysis of the real estate market between the richest and the poorest in the USA

 ## Project Overview